 Your goal is to calculate how much funny money you’ve made each year from the bull market and proceed to spend some of it on yourself, your family, and your loved ones.
 You don’t have to spend 100% of your bull market gains each year.
 However, you should try to allocate and spend at least 10% of the funny money living it up.

-Gaining back $300,000 felt like free money because I had foolishly over-allocated towards tech stocks.
-But making $200,000 really felt like free money.
+Gaining back $600,000 felt like free money because I had foolishly over-allocated towards stocks.
+But making $200,000 really feels like free money.
 Therefore, I took a portion of the $200,000 and bought myself some new underwear.
 I feel so fresh!
-But seriously, I made a massive purchase earlier this year which I might share in the future.
+But seriously, I made a massive purchase recently and may use my gains to buy a new car and watch.

 I would set aside 10% of your cash flow (not existing investments) in search of the next great speculative investment.
 A speculative investment is usually an unproven product, doesn’t have positive cash flow, and is something not mainstream.